Azure/azure-cli/doc/track_2_migration_guidance.md

 Azure CLI is built on Azure Python SDKs.
 Recently, Azure Python SDK team announced the next generation product, named Track 2 SDK.
 The old version of SDK is called Track 1 SDK.
 It claims that it has some advantages than Track 1 SDK.
 It is not compatible with Track 1 SDK.
 A considerable number of work days are required for Azure CLI developers to migrate their modules from Track 1 SDK to Track 2 SDK.
 Let's see an example of Track 2 SDK. [azure-mgmt-compute 17.0.0b1](https://pypi.org/project/azure-mgmt-compute/17.0.0b1/) introduces important breaking changes and important new features like unified authentication and asynchronous programming.

-This document summarizes steps to apply the changes for migration, typical changes when adopting Track 2 SDK in Azure CLI.
+This document summarizes the steps to apply the changes for migration, typical changes when adopting Track 2 SDK in Azure CLI.

 ## Example PRs
 1. [Compute PR #15750](https://github.com/Azure/azure-cli/pull/15750)